 At this point in my life, I doubt I will ever completely “get over” these issues, but that doesn’t keep me from trying to improve my mental fitness as an equestrian.
 I still enjoy riding too much to completely give up on myself just yet.
 I continue to seek out ideas on how I can improve in these areas.

 So on that note, a video from Barbara Schulte recently popped into my inbox.
 Barbara is a Professional Cutting Horse Trainer, Personal Performance Coach, Author, Clinician, and Equine Consultant.
 She was inducted into the National Cowgirl Hall of Fame in 2012.
 The video is entitled “Tune into Your Horse” and discusses a couple of different ways to cope with a horse that “gets big”.
-You know, when he gets worried about something in the environment and raises his head up and hesitates to go foward, that sort of thing.
+You know, when he gets worried about something in the environment and raises his head up and hesitates to go forward, that sort of thing.
 She filmed the video from the saddle while she was riding her horse in an open field.
 I don’t see a whole lot of instructional videos filmed this way so it caught my attention.
 I thought I would share it with you here.
-Click on the link inside the quote marks below to go to the video and a written transcript.
-I am going to practice channeling my inner Barbara the next time I ride.
+Click on the link below to go to the video and a written transcript.
+I am going to practice channeling my inner Barbra the next time I ride.

 As a new blogger, I follow many other horse blogs so I can keep up with current topics in the horse world.
 Today I am reblogging this current (3/17/20) post from The $900 Facebook pony.
 She commiserates with many of us who have had events cancelled but also stresses the importance of eliminating these gatherings.
 She also details suggestions for how we can be supportive of each other and the horse industry in general during this Corona Virus season.